Call For Buhari’s Resignation Unnecessary – ACF - Nigeria Today

 “We can draw a lesson from such countries and wish President Buhari well for the progress of our country.

-“The call by Aisha Yusuf co-convener of BBOG for President Buhari to resign is therefore unnecessary, misplaced and not in tune with the provisions of our 1999 constitution,” the forum stated.
+“The call by Aisha Yesufu co-convener of BBOG for President Buhari to resign is therefore unnecessary, misplaced and not in tune with the provisions of our 1999 constitution,” the forum stated.

-The post Call For Buhari’s Resignation Unnecessary – ACF appeared first on leadership.ng.
+The post Call For Buhari’s Resignation Unnecessary – ACF appeared first on SIGNAL.

 Do you something awesome to share with the world?
 Click here to share